alreich/qualreas/README.md

 The network, shown in JSON format below, is the example from the [Wikipedia page on the Region Connection Calculus (RCC8)](https://en.wikipedia.org/wiki/Region_connection_calculus).
 The URL is also in the "description" field of the JSON format below.
+The network, below, is depicted as a [labeled graph near the end of this example](#rcc8_figures).

 ```python